t0mer/Find-my-kids/README.md

 target: 972000000000-1000000000@g.us
 ```

-* Kid1 is the name of the kid/person
+* Kid1: the name of the kid/person
 * collection_id: The Id of the collection in AWS rekognition.
 * chat_ids: list of whatsapp chats (Groups or Contacts) to monitor.
 * target: The target group or contact to forward the pictures to.